National Art Museum of Ukraine: Main building architecture

 It is located in a building that was constructed in 1898 by architect Władysław Horodecki for the Kyiv City Museum.
 It was in fact a remake of the talented Moscow architect Petr Boitsov who failed to receive a government license.
 The building was originally designed as a museum for the local society of patrons of arts and antique lovers.
 The facade of the building conveys a neoclassical architecture form – precise reproduction of a six-column porch of Doric order with entablature, triglyphs, metopes and frieze decoration depicting the Triumph of Arts.
 The architectural composition featuring figures of gryphons and large concrete lions at the top of the stairs were created by an Italian sculptor, Emilio Sala.
-On the construction of the building was expended 249,000 rubles with only 100,000 paid by the government of Russian Empire.
+On the construction of the building was expended 249,000 rubles with only 100,000 paid by the imperial government.
 Another 108,000 rubles were paid by the Tereshchenko family who also created the Museum of Western and Oriental Art in Kyiv.
 At first, at the first floor was located exhibition of the Russian archeologist Vikentiy Khvoyka who moved to Kyiv from the Kingdom of Bohemia.
 The museum officially opened just before Christmas on December 23, 1904, as the Kyiv Industrial Arts and Science museum of Emperor Nicholas II.
-The first director of museum became Mykola Biliashivsky.
+Its first director was Mykola Biliashivsky.